 Stay at The Jesselton for 1 night

-On the morning of day five, you will be collected and driven to Mulu Airport in time for your flight to Kota Kinabalu, the capital of Borneo’s Sabah state.
+Today, you will be collected and driven to Mulu Airport in time for your flight to Kota Kinabalu, the capital of Borneo’s Sabah state.
 The rest of the day is at your leisure to explore the city as you wish.
 Visit the famed Central Market, sample delicious street food from across the globe at the hawker stalls, visit the magnificent city mosque or simply unwind and enjoy the spoils of your hotel.

 Day 6 - 7 : Sandakan, Borneo